 Another sustainable option would be to raise your own animals for food and profit.

 Other livestock includes pigs, goats, and cows.
 Pigs are mostly raised for their meat, while cows and goats provide milk and other dairy products.
-These animals obviously need bigger space, more food and a higher level of maintenance, so try raising them once you’ve gained a bit of confidence after dealing with poultry.
-If you want to know more about raising your own livestock, check this article.
+These animals obviously need bigger space, more food, and a higher level of maintenance, so try raising them once you’ve gained confidence from dealing with poultry.

 Food Preservation Is Key

 One of the easiest ways to preserve food is through canning.
 You can turn your excess fruits and berries into jellies and jams and store them through this method.
-Meat products can also be canned, cured or dehydrated.
-For an in-depth look at food preservation methods, check out this comprehensive article.
+Meat products can also be canned, cured, or dehydrated.

-For many homesteaders, their produce is not only good for sustenance, it’s also a great source of income.
+For many folks who live off the grid, produce isn’t only good for sustenance.
+It’s also a great source of income.

 A great way to earn from your homestead is to offer a special product or unique service.
 For example, if the farmer’s markets are full of the same crops, you can stand out by selling products like rare mushrooms or heirloom vegetables instead.